Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Asymptotic theory of mSSL

 Thus

 The third inequality follows from the fact $1-x^{-1}\le \log(x)\le x-1$.

 We can bound the log of the second factor by

-The desired test $\varphi_n$ in Equation~\eqref{eqn:test_condition_mssl} can be obtained as the maximum of all tests $\phi_n$ described above -- that is, the maximum over all sets defined in Equation~\eqref{eqn:test_sets_mssl} that covers the sieve $\mathcal{F}_n$.
+The desired test $\varphi_n$ in Lemma \ref{lemma:test-condition} can be obtained as the maximum of all tests $\phi_n$ described above -- that is, the maximum over all sets defined in Equation~\eqref{eqn:test_sets_mssl} that covers the sieve $\mathcal{F}_n$.